 This monitoring program was designed to ensure consistent annual monitoring based on the outcome of the Mid Columbia White Sturgeon Management Plan midterm review which occurred in 2012, and then reviewed again in 2018.
-A key result from the program in 2018 was the collection of both eggs and larvae that were transferred to the hatchery program.
-This is the first time since the inception of the aquaculture program in 2001, that wild white sturgeon from Arrow Reservoir have been represented in progeny that will be released.
-Of note, spawning has been detected at this location in 12 of 17 years where monitoring has occurred (9 of 12 WUP years).
-There has been no significant change to the delivery or implementation of this program.
-One key focus for the remaining years of the program is to bank tissue samples (from captured larvae) for genetic analysis under CLBMON-24 towards the end of the WUP.
-Outside of successes in 2018, very few tissue samples have been obtained as a result of low larval capture numbers.
+A key result from the program has been the collection of both wild-origin eggs and larvae that were transferred to the hatchery program in each of 2018 and 2019.
+Since the inception of the aquaculture program in 2001, wild White Sturgeon from Arrow Reservoir had not been represented in supplemental progeny that were released.
+Of note, spawning has been detected at this location in 13 of 18 years where monitoring has occurred (10 of 10 WUP years).
+There has been no significant change to the delivery or implementation of this program with the exception of increasing sampling effort to attempt to collect additional wild-origin progeny for the conservation aquaculture program.
+These samples will also contribute to results from genetic analysis planned under CLBMON-24 towards the end of the WUP.
+Prior to successes in 2018 and 2019, very few tissue samples have been obtained as a result of low larval capture numbers.

-Attached is the report for Year 12 dated May 2019.
+Attached is the report for Year 13 dated July 9, 2020.